Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 ```

 ### Advanced Install
-While the "Easy Install" option will cover most cases, the chart has many options for customization.
+The "Quick Start" option will cover most test and demo use cases, but may not be appropriate for a production deployment.
+This section provides configuration options to ensure production quality deployment.

 Below is an example of a configuration file that one might use to configure some more advanced features of the chart.